griffio/griffio.github.io/_posts/2016-09-16-More-Kotlin-Sealed-Class-Hierarchies.md

 In Java and Kotlin, traditional enums types allow a fixed set of constants with the restriction that they are implemented only as singletons (In the JVM).

-Kotlin allows a class hierarchy which consists of a **sealed abstract super class** and enclosed named concrete implementations.
+Kotlin allows a class hierarchy which consists of a **sealed abstract super class** enclosing named concrete implementations.

 The following sealed class leans on the compiler and lets it do the work.